From darkness to light: my shamanic path

 “Real love, care for the soul of the other, can involve what seems unloving at the time but will assist that person to awaken.”
 (Rutherford 2001)

-Over the past two decades, I have been working with indigenous communities, traditional healers, and interdisciplinary health scientists, especially from Brazil and Mexico, to gain a deeper understanding of wellbeing and trauma from an interconnected perspective and to learn from traditional wisdom.
-The power of traditional shamanic healing is still largely unknown, overlooked or discarded in Western society and medicine.
+Over the past two decades, I have been working with indigenous communities, traditional healers, and interdisciplinary health scientists, especially from Brazil and Mexico, to gain a deeper understanding of wellbeing and healing from an interconnected perspective and to learn from traditional wisdom.
+The power of traditional shamanic and spiritual healing is still largely unknown, overlooked or discarded in Western society and medicine.
 There is still a tendency to dismiss the source of ‘dis-ease’ at soul level, focusing purely on the body or the mind, while also treating the human as separate from nature and overlooking the importance of ancestral healing.

 In the early days of my journey, at the age of 22 when I moved to Mexico after my mum had passed, little did I know that my own journey through grief, chronic anxiety, and depression would turn into a journey of healing – of myself and others.
 For many years, I felt like life happened to me instead of for me.
-Challenging life experiences of multiple loss of family members, childhood bullying and narcissistic family relations had kept me stuck in complex grief and led me to give my power away in relationships.
-I struggled with boundaries and toxic relationships and was unable to release the past to move forward.
+Challenging life experiences of multiple loss of family members, childhood bullying, and narcissistic family relations had kept me stuck in complex grief and led me to give my power away in relationships.
+I struggled with boundaries and toxic relationships and was unable to release past grief to move forward.

 My professional and personal journey of (un-)becoming

-During my professional career, I have delivered hundreds of presentations and lectures on wellbeing to students at universities in over 15 countries as well as to leading experts at over 60 international conferences worldwide.
+During my professional career, I have delivered presentations and lectures on emotional wellbeing, human-nature relations, ancestral wisdom, and healing to students at universities in over 15 countries and at over 60 international conferences worldwide.
 I have engaged with other leading experts and policy-makers in the field of public health, psychology, and social and environmental sciences.
-My experience in research, teaching, and policy has given me an in-depth understanding of trauma, adaptive practices, human-nature relations, and urban wellbeing.
-However, my deepest learning and healing has not happened in the public but in moments of solitude and deep introspection in nature with the guidance of Spirit.
-After a 20-years intensive research and walking through the valley of my own healing journey, I have finally found my purpose and mission in life, combining my work experience and enthusiasm about wellbeing research with my passion for helping others.
-I cannot express my gratitude for all the wonderful souls that have taught and guided me on this path, including my ancestors who have walked before me.
+However, my deepest learning and healing has not happened in public but in moments of solitude and deep introspection in nature with the guidance of Spirit.

 Qualifications: